Rookout/deployment-examples/java-tomcat-elasticbeanstalk/README.md

 **IMPORTANT**
 Always run build.sh from the root of the project directory.

 The script compiles the project's classes, packs the necessary files into a web archive, and then attempts to copy the WAR file to ``/Library/Tomcat`` for local testing.
-If you installed Tomcat to another location, change the path in ``build.sh``:
+If you installed Tomcat to another location, change the path in ``build.sh`` and in the Makefile:

 	if [ -d "/path/to/Tomcat/webapps" ]; then
 	  cp ROOT.war /path/to/Tomcat/webapps